Personal Injury Claims Calculator

 Accidents at Work (Employers’ Liability)

 Accidents that happen at work can happen for a variety of reasons.
-Some are due to employers not following health and safety law and procedures correctly.
-An example of this could be allowing employees to work in ill-fitting settings without the proper work-related personal protective equipment (PPE).
+Some are due to employers not following health and safety laws and procedures correctly.
+An example of this could be allowing employees to work in a hazardous environment without the proper work-related personal protective equipment (PPE).

-Accidents that happen at the workplace can be very serious and it is vital that employers carry out health and safety procedures correctly.
+Accidents that happen at the workplace can be very serious.
+That’s why it is vital that employers carry out health and safety procedures correctly.
 This way, they can ensure that their employers are kept safe and out of harm’s way.

 To see how much you’re entitled to for your workplace injury, you may seek to use a personal injury claims calculator.
 However, as we’ll explain, these can often be inaccurate, so it’s better to get a consultation from our team.